skehan0/Skehan0/README.md

-Hey there!
-I'm Gavin Skehan, a dedicated and aspiring Computer Science & IT enthusiast in my 3rd year at the esteemed University of Galway.
+Hey there[](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif) I'm Gavin Skehan, a dedicated and aspiring Computer Science & IT enthusiast in my 3rd year at the esteemed University of Galway.
 Passionate about all things code, I'm on a perpetual journey of honing my skills and pushing the boundaries of innovation. 🚀

 About Me